MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

 > [!NOTE]
 >  In the warehouse put-away, you can continue to change the quantities that are being put away in storage or cross-docked, as necessary.
 For example, you might decide to cross-dock an extra quantity to expedite the cross-dock registration.

-## <a name="to-view-cross-docked-items-in-a-shipment-or-pick-worksheet"></a>To view cross-docked items in a shipment or pick worksheet
+## To view cross-docked items in a shipment or pick worksheet
 If you are using bins, you can see, each time you open a shipment or the pick worksheet, an updated calculation of the quantity of each item in the cross-dock bins.
 This is valuable information if you are waiting for an item to come in.
 When you see that the item is available in the cross-dock bin, you can then quickly create a pick for all the items on the shipment.
 In the pick worksheet, you can modify the lines as appropriate and then create a pick.

 You have to look for items in the cross-dock area first when you pick items for shipment.
 If you have noted during the receipt process the source documents that were the basis for cross-docking, you have a better idea of whether the item can be found in the cross-dock area or not.